-- Excellent customer service, presentation, and writing skills
+- Excellent customer service, presentation and communication skills

-- Excellent time management skills, with the ability to manage multiple projects with varying deadlines
+- Excellent time management skills, with the ability to work independently and with a team with minimal supervision

 - Must be able to stand and walk for long periods of time

 - Must be able to lift, pull and push 25

 Education and Experience: